Blog

 • Is there a specific schedule for the measure that takes all steps (even small ones) into account?

 • Is the schedule realistic?
-(Are disruptions in the process taken into account?)
+(Are disruptions to the process taken into account?)

 • At what point are managers informed and involved?